grpc/grpc.io/content/blog/grpc-web-interceptor.md

     // Register the new callback.
     this.stream.on(eventType, newCallback);
   } else {
-    // We could also override 'status', 'end', 'error' eventTypes. this.stream.on(eventType, callback);
+    // You can also override 'status', 'end', and 'error' eventTypes. this.stream.on(eventType, callback);
   }
   return this;